spiral/docs/docs/en/security/authentication.md

 ]
 ```

-The Spiral framework provides several ways to register a token transport.
+Spiral provides several ways to register a token transport.

 :::: tabs